navh/postal-parser/README.md

 The following [link](https://extract.bbbike.org/) provides OpenStreetMap data in more manageable sizes.

 The details of the reverse geocoder API from OpenCage can be found [here](https://opencagedata.com/api).
 The API can be accessed through [many languages](https://opencagedata.com/sdks).
-This [link](https://github.com/DenisCarriere/geocoder) is for python in particular.
+This [link](https://github.com/DenisCarriere/geocoder) is for Python in particular.

 ### Hong Kong Post
 Hong Kong Post provides address data for Hong Kong as a string, written as a person would write them.
 The addresses have to be constructed using the drop down menu.